ShowShark Client Features

 Now Playing & Media Controls

-- Lock screen and Control Center display during music and video playback
+- Lock screen and Control Center display during music and video playback: title, artist, album, artwork, duration, elapsed time, playback rate

-- Lock screen scrubber for both audio and video via
+- Lock screen scrubber for both audio and video

-changePlaybackPositionCommand - Remote command handling: play, pause, toggle play/pause, next track, previous track (collections), skip forward, skip backward (single file)
+- Remote command handling: play, pause, toggle play/pause, next track, previous track (collections), skip forward, skip backward (single file)

-.defaultAVAudioSession mode for music (better for background playback),.moviePlaybackfor video - Available on iOS, macOS, and tvOS
+- Available on iOS, macOS, and tvOS

 Background Audio (iOS)

-- Auto-reconnect handles recovery after suspend
+- Auto-reconnect handles recovery if the connection is interrupted

 Picture-in-Picture (iOS)